chris1111/Linux_Disk_Icon/README.md

 # Linux_Disk_Icon

-I created 61 icons Linux distros, included 4 windows icons.
+I created two sets of 60+ icons for Linux distributions, including 4 Windows icons.

 Use them as you wish, and hope you like it.